 - Respawning Enemies: To a point.
 There are teleporters on the ground of many rooms that spawn enemies if there's not one inside already, but they'll stop working after you've killed enough enemies in that room.

 - Rule of Cool: Fighting aliens isn't anything new, but fighting them with punches, kicks, and wrestling moves while they fight back the same way?
 Win.

 - Sequential Boss: And how!
 The final sequence of the game has you fight a whopping six boss fights in a row with no opportunity between fights to save or heal.
 Three of the bosses are technically different forms of one enemy, and the other three are all individual enemies.
 Hope you saved up your healing items.

 - Stellar Name: Every single enemy in the game (with the exception of the human hybrids and the Master) is named after a star.

 - Subsystem Damage: In combat, individual body parts can be damaged on both you and the enemy.
 A damaged body part cannot be used in combat until the damage wears off, and certain body parts result in status effects if damaged - If the legs are damaged, then movement is slowed.
-Additionally, if the head is damaged, then the character is considered to be unconscious and can do little more than sit back and let the opponent beat the somewhat-living crap out of it until the damage wears off, or they finish the job.
+More dangerously, if the head is damaged, then the character is considered to be unconscious and can do little more than sit back and let the opponent beat the somewhat-living crap out of it until the damage wears off, or they finish the job.

 - Suddenly Voiced: Throughout the entire game, the protagonist does not say a single word, and it seems like he is your standard Heroic Mime.
 Then, during the ending cinematic, he suddenly starts talking (with full voice acting!) as if he'd been doing it the entire time.
 It's actually pretty jarring.